-When you don’t know the whereabouts of your child, you should first file an application with the MOFA for assistance in child’s return.
-You should file the petition for return of child after the whereabouts of the child is located.
+When you don’t know the whereabouts of your child, you should first file an application with the MOFA for assistance in the child’s return.
+You should file the petition for the return of the child after the whereabouts of the child are located.

 File a Petition for the Return of Child under the Hague Convention http://www.courts.go.jp/osaka/vcms_lf/ofc_B01.pdf

 Use a Conciliation in a Case on the Order for the Return of Child http://www.courts.go.jp/osaka/vcms_lf/ofc_C01.pdf